wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 -----

 * Consult the `14.16 Roadmap <https://projects.xivo.io/versions/207>`_
+* See the :ref:`changelog <restapi_changelog>` for REST API
+* DAHDI is upgraded to 2.10.0.
+If the upgrade process asks about :file:`/etc/dahdi/modules`, we recommend that you keep the old version of the file.
 * Asterisk now inserts CEL and queue log entries via the ODBC asterisk modules instead of the pgsql modules.